g3n1uss/OpticalDeMultiplexerSPP/README.md

-#### This project is basically modeling of a photonic demultiplexor utilizing the surface plasmon-polariton resonance on impedance gratings.
+#### This project is basically about modeling of a photonic demultiplexor utilizing the surface plasmon-polariton resonance on impedance gratings.

 ## What is this project about?
 What are all these "demultiplexor", "SPP", "Impedance", etc.?